Infirmary hall to the north of St John's Farmhouse (formerly Barn to the north of St John's Farmhouse)

 Date of most recent amendment: 13-Dec-2017

-Barn to the north of St John's Farmhouse representing three bays of the infirmary hall to the Hospital of Mary Magdelene first recorded in 1225.
+Infirmary hall to the north of St John's Farmhouse, being three bays of the infirmary hall to the Hospital of Mary Magdelene first recorded in 1225.
 In 1251 it merged with the Hospital of St John the Baptist to become the Hospital of St John the Baptist and St Mary Magdelene.
 The building currently (as correct in 2016) forms part of St Johns Farm, Ely.

 Reasons for Designation